-This brand new report from Solar Bankability presents the best practice guidelines providing recommendations for investors, banks, insurances and regulatory bodies to enhance the technical quality of PV investments.
+This report from Solar Bankability presents the best practice guidelines providing recommendations for investors, banks, insurances and regulatory bodies to enhance the technical quality of PV investments.
 This report follows up on the Best practice guidelines for PV cost calculation that was published in December 2016 and that can also be found among our project results.

 You can download the document here